thindil/steamsky/bin/doc/MODDING.md

 ### General informations
 - Default game ships are in *ships.dat* file which is in *data* directory.
-- To remove existing ship from game, you can delete it from *ships.dat* or in modification file add tag `ship` with attribute `remove` which value will be index of ship to remove.
+- To remove existing ship from game, you can delete it from *ships.dat* or in modification file add tag `ship` with attribute `index` which value will be index of ship to remove and attribute `action` with value `remove`.

 ### Ship data structure
 - Each ship is between `ship` tags.
-Attribute `index` is a index (it can be number or text) and must be unique.
+- Attribute `index` is a index (it can be number or text) and must be unique.
   This value is used at this moment to set player ship and in Destroy types of goals.
+- Optional attribute `action`: what to do with this entry.
+Possible values
+  are: "add" (add this entry, default option) or "remove" (remove this entry).
 - Attribute `name`: Type of ship.
 Will be visible during combat information.
   If you want that ship will be used in friendly trader random event, you must have word which you set in *game.dat* as *TraderNames* in ship name.
 Example: